-Mandate: Preparation and execution of the ECVP Diplomate examination.
+Mandate: preparation and execution of the certifying examination.
 Documents regarding the examination are defined by the Examination Committee subject to approval by the Council [related to AoA Art.
 16].

-Membership: The Examination Committee will usually comprise a Chair, eight (8) further Diplomates and up to 3 Associate Diplomates.
+Membership: the Examination Committee will comprise a Chair who is also a member of the Council and usually nine (9) further Diplomates and up to three (3) associate Diplomates who are not members of the Council.

-Term of office: This shall normally be of five (5) years, usually following one (1) year as an Associate member of the Examination Committee.
-Extensions to a term of office shall be subject to approval by Council [related to AoA Art.
+Term of office: this shall normally be of five (5) years, usually following one (1) year as an associate member of the Examination Committee.
+Extensions to a term of office shall be subject to approval by the Council [related to AoA Art.
 16].